Academic Update

 In the digital age, our youth has come to expect these kinds of multimedia dimensions out of their favorite books, especially on the Internet, and publishing companies have noticed.
 On September 9th, Scholastic Media will release The Maze of Bones, the first installment of the highly anticipated “The 39 Clues.”

 The series is Scholastic’s follow up to the mega hit Harry Potter.
 Except, unlike Harry Potter, which evolved into a transmedia powerhouse after the books’ rising popularity, The 39 Clues will be a massive multiplatform adventure right from the get-go.
-In fact, on Scholastic’s homepage a message appears next to The Maze of Bones, the book of the month.
-It reads “WARNING: This book could take over your life!”
+In fact, on Scholastic’s homepage a message appears next to The Maze of Bones: “WARNING: This book could take over your life!”

 Aimed at kids ages 8-12, The 39 Clues will be a 10 book series with a single story arc.
 It will be released over two years with each book written by a different best selling author.
 The franchise will be about uncovering the secrets of the most powerful family in the world, the Cahills, of which Benjamin Franklin, Mozart, Napoleon and Houdini are relatives.
 It all begins when the Cahill clan matriarch, Grace, changes her will five minutes before she dies, giving her descendants the choice between $1 million or a clue.
 Amy, 14, and Dan, 11, the series protagonists, are two young Cahills who must compete with other branches of the family to uncover the 39 clues and discover the family’s ultimate power.